Cal State Fullerton Titans

-The Cal State Fullerton Titans (also known as CSUF or Fullerton Titans) are the athletic teams that represent California State University, Fullerton.
+The California State University, Fullerton Titans (also known as CSUF or Fullerton Titans) are the athletic teams that represent California State University, Fullerton.

 The Titans are a member of the NCAA Division I level.
 The Titans compete within the Big West Conference (BWC) for most sports.

 Nickname

-The Cal State Fullerton official team nickname is the "Titans".
+The California State University, Fullerton official team nickname is the "Titans".
 The nickname was chosen in a vote by the students.

 History

 CSUF has won 13 national championships in eight different sports.